TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/Content/Index.rst

 Working with content happens essentially in the **WEB > Page** module.
 We will start by taking a tour of the module, which is quite rich.

-The *Page* module has three different modes or functions: "QuickEdit", "Columns" and "Languages".
-The first one moves you straight to editing the first content element on the page.
-This may be a bit disturbing at first and is not recommended.
+The *Page* module has two different modes or functions: "Columns" and "Languages".
 The "Languages" mode will be discussed later when talking about translations.

 For now we want to be in "Columns" mode.
 If that is not the case when